-• Return completed forms to Dr. Dong Xie at dxie@uca.edu, Director of Training (do not get signature from your advisor at this time).
+• Return completed forms to Dr. Elson Bihm (elsonb@uca.edu), Director of Training (do not get signature from your advisor at this time).

 PROGRESS TOWARDS LAST YEAR'S GOALS

 In the space below, please list out your Goals from Last Year's Self-Assessment and how you have/have not achieved these goals.